Dolly Parton hasn't gotten the coronavirus vaccine yet, even though she donated $1 million for it

 "I thought, well, why not?" she said of recasting the lyrics to one of her classics.
 "You know, everybody knows the song as it is, but like me, so many people are working 9 to 5 and 5 to 9, all the time."

-Parton sings the new song in the Super Bowl commercial, which will air during the third quarter and was directed by Academy Award winner Damien Chazelle and choreographed by Tony Award winner Justin Peck.
+Parton sings the new song in the Super Bowl commercial, which was directed by Academy Award winner Damien Chazelle and choreographed by Tony Award winner Justin Peck.

 Parton's planned Dolly fragrance is a client of Squarespace, which is helping her with a site to promote the perfume brand she's long dreamed of.